 Q: Does azelaic acid cause purging?

 Yes, it increases the rate of your skin cell turnover, so microcomedones turn into acne more quickly.
 This causes breakouts, but it means that the product is working.
 The purge period should last up to a month.
+Check this article out for further reading on azelaic acid and purging.

 Q: Does azelaic acid expire?